peteroupc/Numbers/docs/PeterO.Numbers.EDecimal.md

 A number whose exponent is decreased by  <i>places</i>
 , but not to more than 0.

-<a id="MovePointLeft_PeterO_Numbers_EInteger"></a>
+<a id="MovePointLeft_int"></a>
 ### MovePointLeft

     public PeterO.Numbers.EDecimal MovePointLeft(
-        PeterO.Numbers.EInteger bigPlaces);
+        int places);

 Returns a number similar to this number but with the decimal point moved to the left.

 <b>Parameters:</b>

- * <i>bigPlaces</i>: The number of decimal places to move the decimal point to the left.
+ * <i>places</i>: The number of decimal places to move the decimal point to the left.
 If this number is negative, instead moves the decimal point to the right by this number's absolute value.

 <b>Return Value:</b>

-A number whose exponent is decreased by  <i>bigPlaces</i>
+A number whose exponent is decreased by  <i>places</i>
 , but not to more than 0.

 <a id="MovePointLeft_PeterO_Numbers_EInteger_PeterO_Numbers_EContext"></a>